FasterSpeeding/Yuyo/docs/usage/modals.md

 ```

 You can also define the template's fields by manually calling the `add_static_{}`
-class methods either directly or through one of the provided decorator functions.
+class methods either directly or through one of the provided `with_static_{}`
-Note that decorators are executed from the bottom upwards and this will be
+decorator functions.
+Note that decorators are executed from the bottom upwards
-reflected in the order of these fields.
+and this will be reflected in the order of these fields.

 When using this approach the field's value/default will only be passed to the
 callback if you explicitly pass the relevant argument's name as `parameter=` to